dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 ###Where

 The LINQ `Where` extension method is probably the most commonly used.
 This can be used to filter elements from a collection based on certain criteria.
-For example, say we wanted to filter our list of people based on whether or not they are above the age of 30, it would look something like this:
+For example, say you wanted to filter the list of people based on whether or not they are above the age of 30, it would look something like this:

 ```c#
 var peopleOverTheAgeOf30 = people.Where(x => x.Age > 30); //There will be two Persons in this variable: the "Steve" Person and the "Jane" Person (need better way to describe this)
 ```

 As you can see, the `Where` method takes in a lamda expression which is performed on each item in the list of people.
-In this scenario, we check every Person's Age property, to see if it is greater than 30.
+In this scenario, we check every person's Age property, to see if it is greater than 30.
 If the result of the expression comes back as true, the current item is added to an `IEnumerable<T>`.
 This new `IEnumerable<T>` will be an `IEnumerable` of Person `(IEnumerable<Person>)`.

 ###Select
-The LINQ `Select` extension method will select certain properties on an object from the list in which you're interating over.
-In the example below, we are going to "select" the first names of all the people in the list.
+The LINQ `Select` extension method will select certain properties on an object from the list in which you're iterating over.
+In the example below, we are going to "select" the first names of all people in the list.
 In using the `Select` extension method, an `IEnumerable<T>` will be the result.

 ```c#
 IEnumerable<string> listOfFirstNames = people.Select(x => x.FirstName);
 ```

-The contents of listOfFirstNames will now contain the strings "Eric", "Steve", "Brendan", "Jane", "Samantha".
+The contents of `listOfFirstNames` will now contain the strings `"Eric", "Steve", "Brendan", "Jane", "Samantha"`.

 ###FirstOrDefault
 The LINQ `FirstOrDefault` extension method will return the first element of a list.